2014 Food & Wine Festival

 Sticky and Sweet , Sparkling Brunches, Spotlight on NSW and more ...
 (24th February through until 21st March 2014)

 The Citibank New South Wales Wine Awards were created in 1996 to build awareness of the quality of wines produced in NSW.

 Since inception the Awards have become an indicator of the growth and diversity of our state's industry, and recognised the potential of new regions within New South Wales.

 Unlike traditional wine shows, the judges of the New South Wales Wine Awards taste wines of similar style regardless of the size of the producer, allowing large and small wineries to compete against each other.

-Entries are judged by five panels of four judges comprising retailers, sommeliers and winemakers.
+Entries are judged by three panels of four judges comprising retailers, sommeliers and winemakers.
 Each panel is chaired by a leading figure of Australian wine.